 This paved route follows Gravois Creek as it meanders through portions of south St. Louis County.
 A spur of the greenway winds through the rolling hills of Blake C. Snyder Memorial Park (formerly Clydesdale County Park).

-With more than 500,000 people using the greenway each year, the extension to connect to the River des Peres Greenway is a high priority connection in the River Ring.
+With more than 500,000 visits to the greenway each year, the extension to connect to the River des Peres Greenway is a high priority connection in the River Ring.
 The project will extend the existing paved route from Orlando’s to the River des Peres Greenway along the I-55 right-of-way.

 To make this connection a reality, it will require two bridges and an underpass for an estimated cost of $14 million.
 The project is being funded through a mix of federal transportation grants, $1 million private grant from the Mysun Foundation, private donations, and Great Rivers Greenway taxpayer funds.
 At the request of MoDOT, the project has been divided into two phases.

 Phase 1 from Orlando’s to Hoffmeister (2,200 feet of greenway & trailhead) opened on June 24, 2018!
 The new Mysun Charitable Foundation Trailhead features a drinking fountain, restrooms, greenway parking, seating walls, a play structure, a bike fix-it station, and landscaping to help manage storm water, filter pollutants and provide wildlife habitat and food sources.

 Phase 2 will make the connection to the River des Peres Greenway.
 Construction is underway!
 Weather permitting, it is expected to open in Spring 2020.
 Stay tuned for any traffic impacts during construction.